5 Key Differences between Grief Recovery & Cruse

 main objective of each session is to move you forward through the process.
 If you are working 1-1 with a Grief Recovery Specialist then the programme is 7 sessions 1 hour long, usually once a week.
 If you go along to a Grief Recovery Support Group then the programme is 8 sessions of 2 hours which gives everyone a chance to be heard.
 In Grief Recovery there is no analysing why we feel a certain way - we acknowledge the feelings and teach you how to let go of the painful ones.

 Cruse is a charity so do not charge for sessions.
 Certified Grief Recovery Specialists are all independent and while some offer Grief Recovery Programmes in a charity or funded setting (for example a team are offering funded Grief Recovery Groups to victims of the Grenfell Tower disaster) most are in private practice.
-This means that there is a charge for their services.
-The good news is that because this is a structured programme they will give you a price for the course, unlike therapy where the number of sessions needed may be vague, so you know from the start exactly what the cost is.
-Many have concessionary rates too so it is always worth asking if money is a struggle.
+This means that there is a usually charge for their services.
+The good news is that because this is a structured programme they will give you a price for the course, so you know from the start exactly what the cost is.
+Many offer concessionary rates too so it is always worth asking if money is a struggle.

 In summary Grief Recovery and Cruse offer very different services and only you can decide which is more appropriate for you.
 If you have any questions you can call the office for a no obligation chat or contact us for an email reply.
 You can also find out if there is a Grief Recovery Specialist near you.